DumbWareio/DumbWhoIs/README.md

 Please note that some APIs used have rate limits:
 - WHOIS: No rate limits (uses direct protocol)
 - ipapi.co: 1000 requests per day (free tier)
+- ip-api.com: 45 requests per minute
+- ipwho.is: No rate limits
 - BGPView: Reasonable use policy

+The application automatically handles rate limits by falling back to alternative services when needed.

 ## Contributing